 finance team to check on the payment status or stock (and indeed, should they)?

-The way an ERP addresses these issues is in providing a single system that is divided into
+is by providing a single system that is divided into

 modules for each of the departments.
 This ensures that the correct level of access and

 security is maintained for the individual departments whilst allowing them to operate using

 a linked and integrated platform and database.
 Unlike the unlinked set up, the

 procurement manager would be able to see if an order had been shipped or if a payment

 was not yet received in the finance department as the modules can be configured to deliver

 the user interface and information necessary or required across the modules.

 ERP software providers can also provide the right level of integration and diversity to fit